-Families are required to report all increases in earned income, including new employment, within 15 business days of the date the change takes effect.
+Families are required to report all increases in earned income, including new employment, within 15 business days of the date the change takes effect via the Rent Café Portal.

 RRHA will only conduct interim reexaminations for families that qualify for the earned income disallowance (EID), and only when the EID family's share of rent will change as a result of the increase.
 In all other cases, RRHA will note the information in the tenant file, but will not conduct an interim reexamination.